wooorm/retext-porter-stemmer/Readme.md

 This example also uses [retext-visit](https://github.com/wooorm/retext-visit).

 ## API
-None, the plugin automatically stems each word when its created or changed, and stores the stem in `wordNode.data.stem`.
+None, the plugin automatically stems each word (using [wooorm/stemmer](https://github.com/wooorm/stemmer)) when its created or changed, and stores the stem in `wordNode.data.stem`.

 ## Browser Support
 Pretty much every browser (available through browserstack) runs all retext-porter-stemmer unit tests.